Sugarkhuu/econ501/lab/lab09/readme.md

 2. download sample mod files.
 01, 02, and 03.

-  * I just found that mod file cannot start with Numbers such as 01, so I put Numberser such 01 at the end of the files.
+  * I just found that mod file name cannot start with Numbers such as 01, so I put Numbers such 01 at the end of the file names.

   * ar1 is the an ar1 model.
   * 02 is a New classical model in 02Sargent_Dynare.pdf.